Adrien Arcand: Early years

+Journalism and rise to prominence

 By Arcand's own account, his education by the Sulpicians at the Collège de Montréal was "decisive" in shaping his opinions.
 In 1918, he studied science as a part-time student at McGill University, but the great "Spanish influenza" pandemic of 1918–1919 resulted in the closure of public places after the disease arrived during October 1918 including all theaters, cinemas, concert halls, libraries, schools, meeting halls and hockey arenas in Montreal.
 During the closures, Arcand wrote to help ease his boredom.
 Several articles he submitted to newspapers were published, beginning his interest in journalism.
 In 1919, he was hired by the newspaper La Patrie and in 1920 he began to write a weekly column dealing with labour issues.
 In 1921, he began work for the Montreal Star, reporting the news in English.
 After that he began work for La Presse, the largest newspaper in Quebec.
 A keen amateur violin player, Arcand worked as a music critic for La Presse.
 As Montreal was the largest and wealthiest city in Canada at the time, many famous musicians such as Ignacy Paderewski often played at concerts in Montreal, and Arcand was there to interview him.

 In addition to Paderewski, Arcand's work as a reporter for La Presse allowed him to interview many famous people during the 1920s when they visited Montreal such as the Canadian prime minister William Lyon Mackenzie King, Anna Pavlova, Vincent d'Indy, Vladimir de Pachmann, Alfred Cortot, Feodor Chaliapin, Cécile Sorel, Jascha Heifetz, Isadora Duncan, Mario Chamlee, Queen Marie of Romania, Jacques Thibaud, Stanley Baldwin, Fritz Kreisler, Douglas Fairbanks, Maurice de Féraudy, Tom Mix, Mary Pickford, Efrem Zimbalist and Lord Birkenhead.
 In 1923, he joined a militia unit named the Châteauguay Regiment (whose traditions are continued by the 4th Battalion of the Royal 22nd Regiment).
 On 14 April 1925, he married Yvonne Giguère.
 During the late 1920s, he became active in organizing for Catholic trade unions and became president of the first union local at La Presse.
 His trade unionism caused him to be dismissed in 1929.
 Arcand later recalled that his dismissal came as "a surprise, cruel and hard, with the result that my wife and my young babies suffered the effects of painful, abject poverty".
 For a time, the water and electricity to his home was terminated due to his inability to pay the bills.
 Arcand's dismissal gave a lifelong grudge against his former employer, Pamphile Réal Du Tremblay, and caused him to found a new newspaper, Le Goglu, in August 1929.
 His sudden transition from the respectable lower middle-class to poverty radicalized him.